 Council Assessment Panel (CAP) meetings are held on the 2nd Wednesday of each month.
-Meetings generally start at 6.30pm and are held at 63 Mt Barker Road, Stirling or as otherwise determined by the Panel.
+Meetings generally start at 6.30pm and will be held in the Zoom virtual meeting room, or as otherwise determined by the Panel.
+Details of the link for the virtual meeting room will be placed on this webpage leading up to each meeting.

 Meetings may start earlier if necessary and special meetings may be held if required.
 Please therefore check the meeting agenda to see when and where the next CAP meeting is to be held.